NicolasCort/Oil-spill/README.md

 ## Introduction

-This is a project that uses machine learning to detect oil spills .
-The model is trained on a dataset of satellite images with annotated oil spills to recognize oil spills in new data.
+This is a project that uses machine learning to detect oil spills.
+The dataset was developed by starting with satellite images of the ocean, some of which contain an oil spill and some that do not.
+Images were split into sections and processed using computer vision algorithms to provide a vector of features to describe the contents of the image section or patch.
+The task is, given a vector that describes the contents of a patch of a satellite image, then predicts whether the patch contains an oil spill or not, e.g. from the illegal or accidental dumping of oil in the ocean.

+There are two classes and the goal is to distinguish between spill and non-spill using the features for a given ocean patch.
+All the data is taken from https://www.kaggle.com/datasets/sudhanshu2198/oil-spill-detection

 ## Libraries